terra-money/terrain/README.md

 'terra1qd9fwwgnwmwlu2csv49fgtum3rgms64s8tcavp'
 ```

-After you have receive the Luna tokens from the Terra Testnet Faucet, query the balance of your account by utilizing the following command in the terrain console:
+After you have received the Luna tokens from the Terra Testnet Faucet, query the balance of your account by utilizing the following command in the terrain console:

 ```sh
 terrain > (await client.bank.balance(wallets.custom_tester_1.key.accAddress))[0]